zhbjsh/homeassistant-ssh/README.md

 ### Features

-- Authentication by username/password or SSH key file.
+- Authentication with username/password or SSH key file.
 - Multiple devices can be connected at the same time.
 - Detection of the devices with ping when they are not connected.
 - Setup via user interface, no settings in configuration.yaml necessary.